 Pandox’s corporate culture is the key to the Company’s success.
 It provides the right conditions for motivated and independent employees with clear authority in their roles, and for equality in the workplace.
-Pandox has 1,148 employees from 91 different countries, which reflects the diversity in the hotel industry.
+Pandox has employees from over 80 different countries, which reflects the diversity in the hotel industry.

 Health and safety

-During the year 0 (0) work-related deaths occurred and 1 (5) workplace injury of a more serious nature occurred.
-This involved a server slipping on a wet floor, resulting in a broken knee.
-Pandox has also started collecting data on sickness absence to analyse the current situation and to see if the Company needs to establish common goals for this going forward.
-Contractors taken on for renovation, remodelling or extension work are instructed in Pandox’s health and safety routines and, in their capacity as employers, are formally responsible for investigating and taking steps if any of their employees are injured at work.
+Contractors taken on for renovation, reconstruction or extension work are instructed in Pandox’s health and safety routines and, in their capacity as employers, are formally responsible for investigating and taking steps if any of their employees are injured at work.